DSpace/RestContract/projections.md

 ### Default Projection

-The _default_ projection makes no changes to the normal representation of the resource and **excludes all subresource embeds**, omitting altogether the `_embed` section of the HAL representation.
+The _default_ projection makes no changes to the normal representation of the resource and **excludes all subresource embeds**, omitting altogether the `_embedded` section of the HAL representation.

 This is the implicit projection for all individual resource endpoints, such as `/api/core/items/<:uuid>`, if no projection is specified.